Wage Calculator

 Can my employer refuse salary sacrifice into super?

 Salary sacrifice is a voluntary arrangement — employers are not legally required to offer it.
 The 1 January 2020 legislative change ensured that salary sacrifice cannot reduce your SG entitlements, but it did not mandate employers to provide salary sacrifice.
 Whether your employer facilitates it depends on your employment contract, enterprise agreement, and payroll capability.
-Speak to your HR or payroll team.

 Who is eligible for the Low Income Super Tax Offset (LISTO)?